 Timings – 10:00 AM to 7:00 PM

 Come here for – Mufflers, watches, ethnic costumes and dresses, scarves, exquisite shawls, and handmade bags

 This market is the best place to find items of ethnic Kumaoni origin, in particular woolens made by local women.

 Come here for – Colorful and patterned scarves, mittens, shawls, sweaters, jackets, gloves, and caps all handcrafted and made of pure wool.

 Itinerary for Nainital

-Below is a sample itinerary for Nainital trip.
+Below is a sample itinerary for the Nainital trip.
 For the sake of explaining the route and travel plan, I will assume Delhi as your starting point.
-However, even if you were coming from a different city, only the journey on first and last day will be different.
-Rest of the details will still apply.
+However, even if you were coming from a different city, only the journey on the first and last day will be different.
+The rest of the details will still apply.

 - Day 2: Sightseeing around Nainital – begin at the Naina Devi Temple and explore the lake and boating.
 Next, visit the zoo.
 For lunch, head up to Tiffin Top for a picnic.
 In the evening, take the ropeway to Snow point for the sunset.

 - Day 3: Excursion to Bhim Tal and Sat Tal.
 Alternatively, you can also visit and camp overnight at the Jim Corbett National Park.